Fuji Electric Global

 Information Security Measures

-To properly manage confidential and personal information, Fuji Electric has formulated and is implementing policies and regulations related to information security.
-We have also established management systems at the Company as well as Group companies in Japan and overseas, and we provide regular training to all of our employees, manage access to operating sites and offices, implement Internet device and computer security measures, and conduct annual inspections regarding the status of efforts taken by each workplace.
+Furthermore, we have also established management systems at Fuji Electric as well as Group companies in Japan and overseas, and we provide regular training to all of our employees, manage access to operating sites and offices, implement Internet device and computer security measures, and conduct annual inspections regarding the status of efforts taken by each workplace.

 External Certification Related to Information Security